EnhancedNetwork/ModManager/README.md

 - The .dll file of the mod

-- A .zip with of the Among Us modded directory
+- A .zip with the Among Us modded directory

 Then, join the [discord](https://goodloss.fr/discord) and send your repository link.
 It will be a pleasure adding your mod. :)